 7. Take a romantic Gondola ride

-It’s probably the first thing people think of when they think of Venice: Gondolas.
+Out of all the things to do in Venice, a gondola ride is probably what people associate with the city the most.
 These typical long black boats have become a symbol for the city.
 Although they are still on of the most popular things to do in Venice, it is not quite as romantic as it once was.
 The gondola drivers are not all attractive young men, and they certainly don’t sing.
 Gondola rides have standardized prices at 80 euro’s for half an hour during the day and 100 euro at night.

 If you want a boat to yourself, don’t book ahead through an agency, but at one of the stops along the canal.
 Otherwise, you will likely be sharing your boat with another couple.
 For a budget gondola experience, you can cross the Canal Grande in a traghetto.
 These smaller, less ornate boats serve as ferries and cost only 2 euro per 3 minute trip across the canal.